Download 43 free review response templates for negative and positive reviewsGet the templates

 Whether it’s a normal reflection of how you run your business is not up for discussion.
 It’s all about how the customer felt after interacting with your company.

 So, don’t be alarmed when a negative review appears on Yelp.
-Instead of ignoring the customer’s complaints, try something different.
+Instead of ignoring the customer’s complaints, try something different: respond to the reviews.

 Terry Powell, founder of AdviCoach, recommends the following: